 Josephine is the first Australian novel writer to make a commercial career out of writing foodie fiction… and she’s loving every minute!

 Josephine Moon is Australia’s first foodie fiction author, with three novels published internationally.
-She describes her novels as ‘books like chocolate brownies’—rich, inviting, a treat for soul but with chunky nuts to chew on.
+She describes her novels as ‘books like chocolate brownies’—rich, inviting, a treat for soul but with chunky nuts to chew on, with a dash of sea salt that lingers on the tongue.
 She is the author of The Tea Chest, The Chocolate Promise and The Beekeeper’s Secret.
 She lives on the Sunshine Coast, Australia, with her husband, son and a tribe of animals that, despite her best intentions, seems to expand every year.

 Josephine Moon has three novels published internationally, something that surprises and delights her in equal measures.
 She is still getting used to this success, probably because it took so long to get here.